cogentcore/core/docs/content/render.md

 ## Composer and sources

-The [[doc:system.composer]] framework manages the final rendering to the platform-specific window that you actually see as a user.
+The [[doc:system/composer]] manages the final rendering to the platform-specific window that you actually see as a user.
 It maintains a list of `Source` elements that provide platform-specific rendering logic, with one such source for each active Scene in a GUI (e.g., a dialog Scene could be on top of a main window Scene).

 There are special Sources for _direct rendering_ elements such as the [[xyz]] 3D Scene, or a [[video]] element, which render directly to the screen in an optimized, no-overhead manner.